rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 [](#top "collapsible")
 - ERROR: deserialization error: missing field effectiveGasPrice at line 1 column 959
-    - FIX: It's expected that you will encounter a missing `effectiveGasPrice` error.
+    - It's expected that you will encounter a missing `effectiveGasPrice` error.
         - Kindly ignore above error.
 RSKj team is familiar with this error and fix would be part of new release.
 This error does not block the sending of a transaction.
 Transaction will be mined successfully.

 ## Transfer ERC20 Token